nikhilesh-927/DSA-Journey-CPP/4_Arrays/1. Easy/02_Partitioning_Algo.md

-Let's break down the partition algorithm through a more visual approach, step by step.
+Let's break down the partition algorithm.
 We'll take a simple array for demonstration.

 ### Example
 Let's say we have the following array: